What is a Keto Diet

-Carbohydrates are stored, for a while in your muscles as a sugar, and are the first choice of fuel by your body.
+Carbohydrates are stored, for a while in your muscles as sugar, and are the first choice of fuel by your body.
 What isn’t used is then stored as fat, which leads to weight gain.

 If no sugar or glycogen is available, the body then uses the reserved fat as fuel.
-Forcing the body to go into ketosis by limiting the amount of carbs you eat leads to your body burning fat.
+Forcing the body to go into ketosis by limiting the number of carbs you eat leads to your body burning fat.
 This means you are actually burning the fat that has caused weight gain.
 In fact, it’s almost impossible not to lose weight when your body is in this state.

-- On the low carb diet, your blood sugar levels stabilize so you don’t experience the cravings for sugary foods or the ups and downs associated with fluctuating blood sugar.
+- On the low carb diet, your blood sugar levels will stabilize so you don’t experience the cravings for sugary foods or the ups and downs associated with fluctuating blood sugar.